gauravkj/ha-russound-rio-enhanced/README.md

 This project started from a real world issue where Home Assistant exposed only 1 zone for an SMZ16 PRE even though the controller supports 16 zones.

 The root cause was traced to `aiorussound`, where the model was not recognized correctly for max zone discovery.
-A fix was developed, tested, and proposed upstream.
+A fix was developed, tested, and submitted upstream to aiorussound.

 This repo provides a working custom integration layer for Russound based Home Assistant setups and a place for further feature enhancements.